-Starting from as far up in the organization as possible, effective communication helps everyone stay on the same page, even when the workload is heavy.
+Starting from as far up in the organisation as possible, effective communication helps everyone stay on the same page, even when the workload is heavy.

-By recognizing your hard-working social media team, you can solidify a sense of appreciation for teams both among their peers, who may not know just how much they’ve been doing, and upper management.
+By recognising your hard-working social media team, you can solidify a sense of appreciation for teams both among their peers, who may not know just how much they’ve been doing, and upper management.